collegephysicsonline/Tutorial/Macbook-Python/9-Classes/README_classes.md

 ## The `__init__()` Method

 The `__init__()` method in Python is a special method that is automatically called when a new instance of a class is created.
 It is also known as the constructor method.
 The primary purpose of the `__init__()` method is to initialize the attributes of the class with the values provided during the creation of the object.
+This method has two leading underscores and two trailing underscores, a convention that helps prevent Python’s default method names from conflicting with your method names.

 ### Syntax of the `__init__()` Method